Thirlan/ThirlanStellarisMPBalance/patch_logs.md

+# 2022/05/15 - 1.3.2

+Removing the incorrect description for Technocracy

 # 2022/05/14 - 1.3.1

 Updating to handle some of the new meta.
 As usual many thanks to the community such as Montu, Stefan, Komrad Truck, ASPec for posting such great videos.